ec-jrc/lisflood-code/4_annex_tests/index.md

 **Note:** this kind of tests fail when the hydrological model is changed between reference version and current version under test.

-### Test Results
+### Testing LF Results
-These tests do short execution (6months) of lisflood on the test catchment clipped from the full setup.
+These tests do short execution (6months) of lisflood on the test catchment clipped from the full setup (EFAS).
 Assert that results of version under test are equal to test oracle.

 |Test case      | DtSec | Simulation period                  | Files to compare              |